 On the plus side, I have zero desire to meet anyone.
 I know why I tried last winter and why I am happy it failed.
-I don’t give personal gifts often but when I do they are for life, for better or worse.
-I have nothing left to give anyone new so that is that.
+I don’t give personal gifts often.
+When I do, they are for life, for better or worse.
+I have nothing left to give anyone new, so that is that.
 The realization has given me a little sense of freedom, most of the time.
 It hasn’t left me feeling hollow, at least not any more than I felt two years ago.
 Most of the time.

 A change of speed, a change of style.